 Before starting a planned handover from your old primary A to a new primary B, you should check the replication of the resource.
 As a human, use marsadm view mydata.
-For scripting, use the macros from section 3.6.1.2 (see also section 3.7; an example can be found in contrib/example-scripts/check-mars-switchable.sh).
+For scripting, use the macros from section 3.6.1.2 (see also section 3.7).
 The network should be OK, and the amount of replication delay should be as low as possible.
-Otherwise, handover may take a very long time.
+Otherwise, handover may take a very long time, or it may produce a split brain, or it may even fail.